lorth001/amex-api/README.md

 AMEX hasn't made their APIs public yet (shame) and it doesn't appear that anyone has done the dirty work of reverse-engineering their private APIs.
 It took a bit of work to figure out, so I wanted to make it available here in case anyone else needs access to the same data.
 Of course, this script can also be expanded upon if you need access to other data (rewards, statements, etc.).
 I only needed transactions at the time of creation, so that's all I've included.

 # Configuration
-You will of course need the username and password for the account you are trying to access.
+All of the request info (headers, endpoints, and query) are configured in the "configs.yml" file.
+The USERNAME, PASSWORD, and TOKEN fields from the config file are replaced with variables in the script, as well as the "start_date" and "end_date" query values.
+Feel free to adjust as needed.

-You'll also need an "account_token", which is a private value that AMEX uses internally.
-This "account_token" seems to be unique and directly tied to each account--it never changes.
+The TOKEN field (passed as "account_token" in the request headers) refers to a private value that AMEX uses internally.
+This is a unique value associated with each account--it never changes.
 You can find it in the page source with these steps:

 1. Login to AMEX website
 2. Right-click the page and select "View Page Source" (or similar depending on your browser)